Irish Hills

-Irish Hills has a number of resorts.
-It had several family-oriented locations, including an old west theme park known as Stagecoach Stop USA and a mock dinosaur exhibit named Prehistoric Forest, both of which subsequently closed.
-In 2013, however, Stagecoach Stop was reopened as a resort, and is now called Stagecoach Stop Western Resort.
-As of 2015, Mystery Hill, a gravity hill, was still in operation.
+Starting in the 1920s the Irish Hills has had several family-oriented roadside attractions, including an old west theme park known as Frontier City, a mock dinosaur exhibit named Prehistoric Forest, and a fairy tale themed park named Fantasy Land, all of which have closed.
+Frontier City saw some competition in 1965 with the opening of the Stagecoach Stop, a similar park with a better location.
+As of 2024, Mystery Hill, a gravity hill, is still in operation.
 Attempts are being made to save the observation towers known as the Irish Hills Towers.
-The area is home to several family-owned restaurants and bars.
-There are several places to lodge, mostly located along the lakefront.
+In the 1970s, Cedar Point acquired land in an attempt to build an amusement park, which would have complemented its location in Sandusky, Ohio.
+However, local residents spoke out against the project and it was eventually cancelled.